 How to Rejuvenate a Tired Kitchen

-by Nate Miller on Aug 28, 2013
+by Guest on Aug 28, 2013

 The kitchen is the heart of the home, but is your heart looking dated and worn?
-Most people dream about $100,000 kitchen design remodels, but few can actually afford to make such big changes in the kitchen.
+Most people dream about $100,000 kitchen design remodels, but few can afford to make such big changes in the kitchen.
 According to The Huffington Post, the average cost is just under $30,000, which is also out of the price range for many homeowners.

 Luckily, you don’t have to completely rebuild your kitchen to make a big difference.
 Just because you have a smaller budget doesn’t mean you can’t improve your kitchen and make it more useful for your current needs.
 Take a look at some of these simple ways to rejuvenate your tired kitchen.

 Since the cabinet faces are what you see the most of in your kitchen, they are one of the most important things to keep an eye on.
 You don’t have to replace the entire cabinet if they are grimy, though.
-You can actually refresh them yourself without much trouble.
+You can refresh yourself without much trouble.
 Try painting the cabinets a different color or switching out the knobs with something a little more modern.
 It doesn’t take much to improve the appearance of your cabinets.

 Replace Old Piping

-If the plumbing in your kitchen is old, you will benefit greatly from installing new pipies.
+If the plumbing in your kitchen is old, you will benefit greatly from installing new pipes.
 Aside from increases in functionality, switching out old plumbing can help you add value and additional use to your kitchen.
 You can even add additional pipe features, such as a pot sink, hand washing sink, or other additional water sources to your kitchen to make it more effective and useful for the kind of cooking that you do most.
 According to professional plumbers, updating the piping in the kitchen is a highly beneficial remodeling practice that will increase your home’s value and improve its performance.